abid-khan/spring-security-rest/README.md

 ### Authentication ###
 This process uses statefull session creation mechanism to authenticate the user and to generate authorization token.
 On successfull login, a authentication token is generated and added in response header.
-In this example/project it is reffered as X-AuthToken.
+In this example/project it is reffered as `X-AuthToken`.
 This step uses statefull session creation policy.
-This step is tipycally consists of bellow sequence
+This step is typically consists of bellow sequence

   * User opens home page and clicks in log in page
   * User provides user name and password and clicks submit button